One of my favourite parts of book blogging is definitely #bookstagram.

 - DON’T COPY OTHER’S STYLES TOO CLOSELY.
 I mean duh.
 But this needs to be said REPEATEDLY because it really sucks to have your style stolen!
 Trust me!
 Be inspired by other people, but don’t copy exactly.

 I’ve discovered that most bookstagrammers don’t edit their photos.
 WHICH IS COMPLETELY FINE.
 But I am a perfectionist and editing is where my photos actually turn out…nice.
-(Plus I use my DSLR so I have to email the photos to my iPod anyway.
+(Plus I use my DSLR and don’t have a phone, so I have to send the photos to my iPod anyway.
 I might as well edit them before that.)

 But the basic idea is (A) make it brighter, (B) sharpen it up so it’s really cripsy like a bacon sandwich, (C) crop out anything unsavoury…like my feet which always end up in there, and (D) add a watermark.